 Arenac County is located in the eastern portion of Michigan along the shoreline of Lake Huron and Saginaw Bay, roughly 140 miles northeast of the state capital of Lansing.
 Arenac County contains approximately 363 square miles and has an estimated population of 14,910 in 2024.
 The city of Standish serves as the county seat.
 Interstate 75 and U.S. Highway 23 serve as the primary thoroughfares for the county.
-While Arenac County is relatively rural in nature (41.1 persons per square mile), other notable population centers within the county include Deep River Township, Moffatt Township, and the cities of Au Gres and Omer.
+While Arenac County is relatively rural in nature (41.1 persons per square mile), other notable population centers within the county include Deep River Township and Moffatt Township.